-‘Teen Mom OG’s Amber Portwood Accused Of Assaulting Fiancé Matt Baier
+‘Teen Mom OG’s Amber Portwood Accused Of Assaulting Fiance Matt Baier

 — Smarty Jones (@MissSmartyJones) April 17, 2017

-Perhaps the most shocking, or perhaps not that shocking to long time fans of the show, is the claim that Amber Portwood has laid hands on her fiancé.
+Perhaps the most shocking — or perhaps not that shocking — to longtime fans of the show is the claim that Amber Portwood has laid hands on her fiance.
 Smarty Jones claims she has been sent pictures of him with a black eye and bleeding from various “side chicks,” though again, the sources are not revealed, so it is difficult to confirm where exactly these photos are coming from and their authenticity

 Smarty Jones took to tweeting the photos in an effort to “expose” the pair.